po1sigala/live/02-Lesson-Plans/Full-Time/01-Week/01-Day/01-Day-LessonPlan.md

 * If you are comfortable doing so, live-code the solutions to the activities.
 If not, just use the solutions provided and follow the prompts and talking points for review.

-* Let students know that the Bonus at the end of each activity is not meant to be extra coding practice, but instead is a self-study on topics beyond the scope of this unit for those who want to further their knowledge.
+* Let students know that the Bonus at the end of each activity is not meant to be extra coding practice, but instead is a self-study on topics beyond the scope of this module for those who want to further their knowledge.

 ## Learning Objectives